skeuomorph-wow/suboptimal/README.md

 * Mints: ( :skull: )
 * Skeu: ( :x: )
-* Bebu: ( :blue_square: )
+* Clad: ( :blue_square: )
 * Maddimar: ( :skull: )
-* Clad: Goalie, hanging out with ranged.
+* Bebu: Goalie, hanging out with ranged.

 Shot caller to call out spins and redirect melee.
 Can also call vulnerability

 ## Other Drakes

-Mints MT, Skeu/Bebu OT.
+Mints MT, Skeu/Clad OT.
 Ebonroc, taunt on Shadow of Ebonroc.
 Flamegor, pre-taunt wing buffet.
 Hunters tranq shot.

+Position them in the corner, MT tucked into the corner, with OTs on either side ready to taunt.
+This way we don't have to have an OT bouncing back and forth between spots.
+[Video](https://www.twitch.tv/videos/596152667?t=0h42m36s)

 ## Chrom